-I gave a lightning talk as part of World Interaction Design Day #IxDD at the Melbourne Web Accessibility and Inclusive Design meetup in September 2018.
+This post is a written version of a lightning talk I gave as part of World Interaction Design Day #IxDD at the Melbourne Web Accessibility and Inclusive Design meetup in September 2018.

-Before September 2018, Become a Library member was a single page web form that dumped everyone’s input into a holding bay in a database.
+Prior to September 2018, Become a Library member was a single page web form on which I’d led mobile form improvements for better UX.
+The registration process dumped everyone’s input into a holding bay in a database for manual processing and distribution of a plastic member card.
 Shifting from plastic member cards to digital distribution methods meant business process re-engineering and converting the single page form into a multi-step wizard.